-Congratulations to Partners for Advanced Trnasportation Technology (PATH) Faculty Director and Civil and Environemntal Engineering (CEE) Profesor Scott Moura and CEE professor Dimitrios Zekkos on receiving Center for Information Technology Research in the Interest of Society and the Banatao Institute (CITRIS) at the University of California (UC) 2022 CITRIS Seed Awards.
+Congratulations to Partners for Advanced Transportation Technology (PATH) Faculty Director and Civil and Environmental Engineering (CEE) professor Scott Moura and CEE professor Dimitrios Zekkos on receiving Center for Information Technology Research in the Interest of Society and the Banatao Institute (CITRIS) at the University of California (UC) 2022 CITRIS Seed Awards.

 Since 2008, the CITRIS Seed Funding Program has supported more than 240 early-stage, interdisciplinary research projects that show promise to shape the future of their fields.